Coherence as a resource for phase estimation: Incoherent quantum supermaps

 \begin{defin} A quantum supermap $\mathcal{S}_N$ corresponds to a MIO network and is considered free if its action can be decomposed into a sequence of MIO channels $\mathcal{M}_0,\ldots, \mathcal{M}_N \in \MIO$, i.e., $\mathcal{S}_N[\mathcal{N}_1,\ldots, \mathcal{N}_N]=\mathcal{M}_{N}(\idChannel \otimes \mathcal{N}_N)\mathcal{M}_{N-1}\ldots \mathcal{M}_1 (\idChannel \otimes \mathcal{N}_1)\mathcal{M}_0$ for all channels $\mathcal{N}_1,\ldots, \mathcal{N}_N$. \end{defin}

 According to the following Proposition, this is a consistent choice of the free supermaps. \begin{prop} The set of MIO networks is closed under arbitrary compositions. \end{prop} \begin{proof} Composing two supermaps associated with a MIO network is equivalent to interlacing two MIO networks as in Eq.~\eqref{eq:defLinkProduct}.
 Since the set MIO is closed under arbitrary sequential and parallel compositions (and the fact that the identity channel is in MIO), it immediately follows that the resulting network is again a MIO network. \end{proof} This implies in particular that a MIO network can neither create coherence nor transform channels in MIO into channels that are not in MIO.
 Moreover, this choice of free operations is intuitive in an operational sense: The networks that we can build out of MIO channels and thus for free are exactly the MIO networks.
-Moreover, note that free supermaps can be constructed in this manner also for other sets of free operations not necessarily related to coherence.
-However, the set of MIO networks seems to be difficult to characterize and is, as we will see later, also not the biggest set of supermaps compatible with MIO channels.
-We thus consider the larger set of superchannels as defined in the main text, which we repeat for readability in the Choi representation here.
+Note that free supermaps can also be constructed in this manner for other sets of free operations, not necessarily related to coherence.
+However, the set of MIO networks seems to be difficult to characterize.
+We thus consider the potentially larger set of MIO-compatible superchannels defined in the main text, which we repeat for readability in the Choi representation here.

 \begin{defin} A quantum supermap $\mathcal{S}_N$ is called MIO-compatible if its Choi state $J_{\mathcal{S}_N}$ satisfies

 \end{defin}